andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 to look as if they're not aware that people are looking at them even though all eyes are on them."

+To further my earlier point about differing audience experiences some participants during the Q&A remarked how individualistic the performance was, while others were amazed by the cohesive community.

 <h4 class="article-subheader">About That Whole Nudity Thing</h4>
 I'll admit, when I first saw the video of the Paris performance with *full nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
-Trepidation, which quickly morphs into to a sense of immature mirthfulness.
-I dispatch a flurry of text messages to my similarly puerile pals full of cosmopolitan aphorisms such as "hanging dong" in an attempt to entice them to attend.
-My only preparation for the nudity is a strict diet and maniacal workout program.
+The trepidation quickly morphed into a buzz of immature mirthfulness.
+I dispatched a flurry of text messages to my similarly puerile pals full of cosmopolitan aphorisms such as "hanging dong" in an attempt to encourage their attendance.
+My only preparation for the nudity was a strict diet and maniacal workout program.
 Because who would know about vainglorious pursuits more than a man who built an entire website to write about himself.

 But I don't want to breeze over the nudity.
-Because I'm fully aware that my standing in society as a man dominates every aspect of how I feel about it.
+I'm fully aware that my societal standing as a man dominates every aspect of how I feel about it.
 I've never felt overtly sexualized by another person.
 I've never been catcalled.
 I've never been told I need to *smile more*.
 I've never felt unsafe walking home at night.
 I've never carried pepper spray.
 I've never been uncomfortable in a room full of men.
 I've never been sexually assaulted.

 I've never experienced the innumerable unfortunate and inexcusable incidents directed at women in our society.
-I don't know the stories of all the women in the company, but I have to assume that each of them has endured unwanted abuses however large or small that weighed on their decision to perform this piece.
+I don't know everybody's story, but I have to assume that each of the women in the company has endured unwanted abuses however large or small that weighed on their decision to perform this piece.

 A few times during breaks the topic of nudity would get brought up.